yxchen12/Capstone-Customer-Satisfaction-Analysis/README.md

 This analysis is about an airline customer satisfaction.
 Python is applied for exploring dataset and training various prediction models.

-Notes: if code did not appear, saying "The notebook took too long to render.", please copy the site to https://nbviewer.org/
+Notes: if code did not appear, or saying "The notebook took too long to render.", please copy the site to https://nbviewer.org/ to see.